With this article I would like to describe a data model we utilize in 1C Enterprise and explain why.

 So why do we use applied object types instead of tables or even entities?

 It is a good question.
 Tables offer plenty of advantages.
 They are a better fit for simple relational models and do not suffer from limitations imposed by predefined types.
 On the other hand, tables lack features granted by our platform.

 The key benefit of our approach is that the platform so to say “knows a lot” about objects and “can do a lot to them.”
 With this knowledge and ability at hand, the system automatically engages dozens of mechanisms that work with objects both directly or indirectly.
 As soon as developers pick an object type and describe the object, the system can instantly use this information to initiate plenty of valuable tools and mechanisms.
 The idea behind it is that we define general semantics on the level of an object type and then specify a particular object semantics by means of metadata via properties and designated models describing various aspects.

-Object-relational mapping mechanism
+- Object-relational mapping

-Automatically generated REST interface (per OData standard)
+- Automatically generated REST interface (per OData standard)

-Data import and export in XML and JSON formats
+- Data import and export in XML and JSON formats

-Full-text search, data access logging, and similar mechanisms are available at all times and require no additional setup.
+- In addition to the abovementioned functionality, full-text search, data access logging, and similar mechanisms are available at all times and require no additional setup.

 These are just some platform mechanisms relying on applied objects.

 To some extent, the approach resting on applied object types is equal to an aspect-oriented one.
 All features listed above are predefined aspects described as applied object types.
 But applied object types are not simple templates.
 Instead, they are more like parameterized ones, where parameters are defined with metadata.
 By selecting values in properties, developers adjust a template, thus defining how an object will act within specified conditions.
 Here is an example.
 To have the system automatically assign and control document numbers for a specific period (year, quarter, or month), you need to set up a document numbering period.